Senate Bill Aims to Curb AI Use by the DOD

 Slotkin acknowledged that AI tech will shape the future if America’s national security, “and we must win the AI race against China.”

-“But to do that, we need action that puts limits on AI in the Department of Defense,” she said, adding, “this is just common sense.”
+“But to do that, we need action that puts limits on AI in the Department of Defense,” she said, adding, “This is just common sense.”

 On the surveillance front, Sen. Slotkin’s office said U.S. law provides protections against “the U.S. Government’s potential abuse of authorities, including domestic mass surveillance.”
 This legislation would further prevent government invasion of individuals’ privacy and constitutional rights by clearly and explicitly prohibiting DOD’s use of AI for domestic mass surveillance.